 What to Expect During Your Child's Outpatient Visit

-Children's Hospital of Philadelphia offers outpatient services in a number of locations in both Pennsylvania and New Jersey, including the Main Campus in Philadelphia.
+Children's Hospital of Philadelphia offers outpatient services in a number of locations in both Pennsylvania and New Jersey, including the Philadelphia Campus.
 To help you prepare for your child's outpatient visit, the following information explains what you can expect once you've made an appointment at one of our locations.

 What to bring with you